KxSystems/docs/docs/ref/key.md

 ---
-title: key – Reference – kdb+ and q documentation
+title: key keyword | Reference | kdb+ and q documentation
-description: key is a q keyword that returns the keys of a dictionary; the key columns of a keyed table; files in a folder; whether a fileexists; whether a name is defined; the tareget of a foreign key, the type of a vector; or the enumerator of a list.
+description: Keys of a dictionary; key columns of a keyed table; files in a folder; whether a file or name exists; target of a foreign key, type of a vector; or the enumerator of a list.
 author: Stephen Taylor
 keywords: dictionary, directory, enumeration, file, foreign key, handle, kdb+, keyed table, q, symbol, til, vector
 ---